ergest/sql_patterns/Book/chap6.md

-# Chapter 4: Query Maintainability
+# Chapter 6: DBT Patterns
-In this chapter we're going to extend the pattern of decomposition into the realm of query maintainability.
-Breaking down large queries into small pieces doesn't only make them easier to read, write and understand, it also makes them easier to maintain.
+In this chapter we're going to use all the patterns we've seen to simplify our final query from the project we just saw.

 ## Reusability Principle
 We start off with a very important principle that rarely gets talked about in SQL.
 When you're designing a query and breaking it up into CTEs, there is one principle to keep in mind.
 The CTEs should be constructed in such a way that they can be reused if needed later.
 This principle makes code easier to maintain and compact.